AusClimateService/TIGGE/README.md

 # TIGGE

-This project provides download scripts for the [TIGGE](https://confluence.ecmwf.int/display/TIGGE) data from the ECMWF server.
-It allows users to retrieve and download forecasts for specific time periods and variables.
+This project provides a download script for the [TIGGE](https://confluence.ecmwf.int/display/TIGGE) data from the ECMWF server.
+Specifically, the script is designed to retrieve data for the ECMWF model, though this could be adapted for other models without too much hassle.
+It allows users to download forecasts for specific time periods and variables.

+*__NOTE__: Public access to this dataset will be transitioning to a new interface, with dates to be announced soon.
+This may impact this retrieval method.
+On the ECMWF website you are directed [here](https://confluence.ecmwf.int/display/DAC/Decommissioning+of+ECMWF+Public+Datasets+Service) for more information on how to access this data in the future.*

+## ECMWF TIGGE Data Parameters

+The ECMWF TIGGE dataset has specific characteristics and parameters.
+This tool retrieves data with the following specifications:

+#### Forecast Types
+- Control Forecast (cf)
+- Perturbed Forecast (pf)

+#### Initialization Times
+- 00:00:00 UTC
+- 12:00:00 UTC

+#### Ensemble Members
+- Control Forecast: 1 member
+- Perturbed Forecast: 50 members

+#### Forecast Length
+- Total forecast length: 360 hours (15 days)
+- Time step: 6 hours

+#### Spatial Resolution
+- Grid: 0.5° x 0.5° (global)

+#### Variables Available
+- 2-meter Temperature (t2m)
+- Total Precipitation (tp)
+- Geopotential Height at 500 hPa (gh)

+#### Data Range
+- Available data spans from October 2006 to present day

+#### Data Format
+- Output format: GRIB

 ## Requirements